16 of the Most Historically Inaccurate Movies Ever

 Russell Crowe plays the real-life math genius John Nash, but critics felt that the biopic didn’t accurately portray the actual man or his mental illness.
 Nash had schizophrenia, which manifested differently than the depiction in the film would indicate.
 The movie doesn’t accurately capture the complexities of Nash’s diagnosis or his treatment.
 Check out these 10 historical facts you’ll wish really weren’t true.

 Michael Bay’s rousing, action-packed Pearl Harbor drove the experts crazy.
 Yes, there was an attack on Pearl Harbor, but the Japanese pilots did not target hospitals during their bombing raids as the movie depicts.
 One hospital was hit, but only one staff member died during the attack.
 Numerous other military details are glossed over in favor of boosting the star power and romance.
 Case in point: The movie showed Franklin D. Roosevelt climbing out of a wheelchair to prove “impossible” things can happen, but that evidently was totally made up by the script writers.
-For something more uplifting, check out these 12 best beach movies of all time.

 Ever heard of Edward de Vere?
 There’s a theory that he actually wrote all of Shakespeare’s plays, and this makes Shakespeare scholars livid.
 The film’s premise, that de Vere wrote the plays to exert political control over the masses, is totally at odds with the facts of Shakespeare and his life, say historians.
 Don’t miss 8 of the most bizarre historical coincidences throughout history.